vishvAsa/kalpAntaram/smRtiH/manuH/sarva-prastutiH/02/02_dharmasrotaH.md

 The Casuist might argue as follows:—

-&gt; “Scripture is not authoritative; why then should contrariness to it be &gt; regarded as undesirable?
-That the scripture (Veda) is unauthoritative &gt; is proved by such discrepancies as (*a*) untruthfulness, (*b*) &gt; inconsistency and (*c*) repetition.
+> “Scripture is not authoritative; why then should contrariness to it be
-&gt;
-&gt; (*a*) Such sacrifices as the *Kārīrī* (which is laid down as to be &gt; performed for obtaining rain) are performed by men desiring min, but &gt; as a matter of fact no rain comes after the performance.
-As regards &gt; the rain that might come at some future time, it has been well &gt; said—‘The *Kārīrī* having been performed during the autumn, when the &gt; cornfields were drying up, if the rain falls during the spring, this &gt; only leads to cattle-disease!’
-Further, as regards the *Jyotiṣṭoma* &gt; and such other sacrifices, which are spoken of as bringing their &gt; rewards at some future time, since the acts will have completely &gt; disappeared after performance, the assertion that their reward would &gt; come after a hundred years would be exactly like the confident &gt; assertion of the Vampirist.
-From this it is clear that the Veda is &gt; *untruthful*,
-&gt;
-&gt; (*b*) There is ‘inconsistency’ also: when it is said ‘libations should &gt; be offered *after sunrise*,’ if it were offered *before sunrise*, it &gt; would be clearly wrong; as it is said—‘those who perform the Agnihotra &gt; before sunrise utter falsehood morning after morning.’
-Then again, it &gt; is said ‘that the libations should be offered before the sun has &gt; risen,’ for (it is said) ‘the offering made *after sunrise* would be &gt; like the offering of reception to the guest after he had gone.’
-Now in &gt; the former we have the injunction of offering *after* *sunrise*, and a &gt; deprecation of offering *before sunrise*, while in the latter we have &gt; the reverse.
-So that people are always in doubt as to which &gt; alternative they should adopt.
-&gt;
+> regarded as undesirable?
+That the scripture (Veda) is unauthoritative
+> is proved by such discrepancies as (*a*) untruthfulness, (*b*)
+> inconsistency and (*c*) repetition.
+>
+> (*a*) Such sacrifices as the *Kārīrī* (which is laid down as to be
+> performed for obtaining rain) are performed by men desiring min, but
+> as a matter of fact no rain comes after the performance.
+As regards
+> the rain that might come at some future time, it has been well
+> said—‘The *Kārīrī* having been performed during the autumn, when the
+> cornfields were drying up, if the rain falls during the spring, this
+> only leads to cattle-disease!’
+Further, as regards the *Jyotiṣṭoma*
+> and such other sacrifices, which are spoken of as bringing their
+> rewards at some future time, since the acts will have completely
+> disappeared after performance, the assertion that their reward would
+> come after a hundred years would be exactly like the confident
+> assertion of the Vampirist.
+From this it is clear that the Veda is
+> *untruthful*,
+>
+> (*b*) There is ‘inconsistency’ also: when it is said ‘libations should
+> be offered *after sunrise*,’ if it were offered *before sunrise*, it
+> would be clearly wrong; as it is said—‘those who perform the Agnihotra
+> before sunrise utter falsehood morning after morning.’
+Then again, it
+> is said ‘that the libations should be offered before the sun has
+> risen,’ for (it is said) ‘the offering made *after sunrise* would be
+> like the offering of reception to the guest after he had gone.’
+Now in
+> the former we have the injunction of offering *after* *sunrise*, and a
+> deprecation of offering *before sunrise*, while in the latter we have
+> the reverse.
+So that people are always in doubt as to which
+> alternative they should adopt.
+>
-&gt; (*c*) The same Agnihotra that is enjoined in one Vedic Rescension is &gt; found to be enjoined in another Rescension also; and it has been held &gt; (by the Mīmāmsakas) that the act, mentioned in the various texts, is &gt; one and the same (*Agnihotra*) And this is a clear *Repetition*.”
+> (*c*) The same Agnihotra that is enjoined in one Vedic Rescension is
+> found to be enjoined in another Rescension also; and it has been held
+> (by the Mīmāmsakas) that the act, mentioned in the various texts, is
+> one and the same (*Agnihotra*) And this is a clear *Repetition*.”

 That there is no ‘untruthfulness’ in the Veda is what is meant by the last quarter of the Verse (‘it was out of these that Dharma shone